hmchen47/DataScience/ML/MLNN-Hinton/01-IntroML.md

     + controlling the body
   + about $10^{11}$ neurons each with about $10^4$ weights
     + huge number of weights effect the computation in a very short time
-    + better than a workstation
+    + better bandwidth than a workstation

 + Modularity and the brain
   + different bits of the cortex do different things